kristinezhengx/amazon-app-site/my-project/docs/setup/env.md

 ![Firebase Registration](../assets/firebase/firebase2.png)

 ### Add Firebase SDKs
 The only way to currently add the Firebase SDKs to your Flutter web project is by importing the scripts from the Firebase content delivery network (CDN).
-Add the f`irebase-app.js` script to your `index.html `file:
+Inside the `tg_flutter` project folder, located the `index.html` file.
+Add the `firebase-app.js` script to your `index.html` file:

 ```html
 <html>